Tips to get approved for the Capital One Spark Miles for Business

 Most banks have application rules to prevent folks from opening lots of new credit cards in a short timeframe.

 This rule applies to personal and small-business cards.
-So if you recently opened a personal card, like the Capital One® Venture® Rewards Credit Card, you’ll have to wait six months before applying for the Capital One Spark Miles card.
+So if you recently opened a personal Capital One travel credit card, like the Capital One Venture Rewards Credit Card, you’ll have to wait six months before applying for the Capital One Spark Miles card.

 The simple rewards structure and valuable sign-up bonus make the Capital One Spark Miles card worth considering.
 However, depending on your travel goals, you might consider cards from other banks before deciding.

-Remember, Chase has strict application rules, which make it more difficult to get their cards if you apply for cards from other banks first.
-That’s why we typically recommend folks get all of the Chase cards they want before applying for cards from other banks.
+Remember, Chase has strict application rules, which makes it more difficult to get Chase credit cards if you apply for cards from other banks first.
+That’s why we typically recommend you get all of the Chase cards you want before applying for cards from other banks.

 Before applying, consider these tips to increase your approval chances: